OpenDataDSL/website/docs/product/Developer Guides/Active Variable Services/Calendar-Service.md

+---
+slug: /odsl/service/calendar
+tags:
+  - service
+  - calendar
+---
 Calendar Service
 =================

-The calendar service allows you to create and use all the [calendars](https://opendatadsl.atlassian.net/wiki/spaces/DOCUMENTAT/pages/2818153/Calendars) in the system
+The calendar service allows you to create and use all the [calendars](/docs/odsl/calendar/calendars) in the system

 ## Introduction